 An application for a grant of representation is often required after someone dies to enable them to deal with the assets and liabilities in the estate.
 Where the person who has died has made a Will and the application is being made by the named executors, this is known as a grant of probate.
 Otherwise, the document is called letters of administration.

-Our team is experienced in dealing with a variety of estates and can deal with all aspects of the administration including but not limited to:
+Our team is experienced in winding up a variety of estates and can deal with all aspects of the administration.
+This can include but is not limited to:

 - Preparing inheritance tax returns and dealing with inheritance tax calculations and payment;

-- Preparing the Oath and submitting the application for Probate;
+- Preparing the statement of truth and submitting the application for a grant of representation;

 - Collecting in the assets and liabilities;